CraigD89/Friend-Finder/Notes.md

 - Put user's answers into an array for comparisons (see instructions) X
 - Display match as a modal pop up X
 - README.md file
-- Add to portfolio
+- Add to portfolio X

-Issues:
-- Some combinations of inputs result in no match